thamoui/symfony-project/README.md

 firefox "localhost:8000?q=kitten"
 ```

-Try to change the value of the `q` GET parameter :wink:!
+Try to change the value of the `q` GET parameter :wink:.

 ## Understand the app